stcorp/procsim/README.md

 # Procsim
+Procsim is a tool to simulate satellite data processor tasks.

 In the Payload Data Ground Segment (PDGS) of a satellite mission, the data processing functionality is handled by at least one Processing Facility (PF) which integrates one or more processors.
 The PF is responsible of the processing orchestration, implementing the logic to: prepare the input data for the processing, trigger the processing (performed by the processors), collect the output data.
 The processor is the entity responsible of the data processing and is composed by one or more Tasks.

 Tasks (executables) are called by the PF with a single command line argument: the file name of a JobOrder file.
 The JobOrder contains information for the Task, such as processing parameters, location of input data and which output data is expected.

-This tool, Procsim, can be used to simulate a generic Task, in order to test the interface between the Processing Facility and the software implementing the Task.
+This tool, Procsim, can be used to simulate such Tasks, in order to test the interface between the Processing Facility and the software implementing the Task.

 Procsim does not do any 'real' processing, but reads and interprets the JobOrder, consumes resources (CPU, disk and memory) and generates output data with correct directory/file names and valid Main Product Headers.

 During execution, logging is produced, with log levels according to those specified in the JobOrder.
 However, log levels can be overruled on the command line or in the configuration file.
 The program exits with an exit code which can be specified.

+# Supported missions
+Procsim consists of a common core and mission-specific plugins containing the mission-specific code.
+Currently, the following missions are supported:
+- Biomass

 # Installation instructions
 To use procsim, you will need: